 The Sync button near the top of the Money in Excel pane updates account balances, imports new transactions, and syncs changes across your workbook and spending emails.

 Select Sync to keep everything up to date and do it often so your workbook, spending summaries, and insight cards reflect the latest data.

 Caution: While you can switch between sheets while syncing, don't edit the workbook.

 How long will it take transactions to show up in my feed?

 After first connecting your financial accounts to Money in Excel, transactions from the past 30 days will appear in your transaction feed within a few minutes.
-The message bar will let you know if there are additional transactions you need to update.
+The sync bar will let you know when the last time the workbook was synced to your data.

 New transactions will be ready for you to sync within a day of posting to your financial account.
 Only posted charges will appear in Money in Excel, and any that are pending will appear after they've cleared with your bank.

 How do I customize my transaction categories

 To learn how to customize your transaction categories or create custom categories, see the section Organize your spending categories in Get started with Money in Excel.